 Despite even the best training and precautions, injuries can, and do, occur.
 This is why making sure your child’s employer is covered with workers’ compensation insurance is so critical.
 North Carolina workers’ compensation law protects all employees who are injured on the job, including benefits to summer workers.

-If you are or your loved one is a teen worker injured on the job, call Jesse Shapiro, a Board Certified Workers’ Compensation Specialist at (919) 303-1116 for a free consultation today or click here to have us contact you.
+If you are or your loved one is a teen worker injured on the job, call Jesse Shapiro, a Board Certified Workers’ Compensation Specialist at (919) 303-1116 for a free consultation today or fill out our contact form to get in touch.